 Whether a Doctors Without Borders/Médecins Sans Frontières (MSF) project is a response to an emergency or to longer-term needs, provision of reproductive health is an important component.

-Among other reproductive health activities, MSF teams conduct antenatal consultations, manage obstetric emergencies, provide prevention of mother-to-child transmission (PMTCT) treatment to HIV-positive pregnant women, and care for patients suffering from sexual violence-related injuries. .
+Among other reproductive health activities, MSF teams conduct antenatal consultations, manage obstetric emergencies, provide prevention of mother-to-child transmission (PMTCT) treatment to HIV-positive pregnant women, and care for victims of sexual violence-related injuries. .

 As an OBGYN, your clinical skills and resourcefulness will be put to the test.
 You will work to diagnose and treat medical conditions not commonly found in the United States, often without the resources you may be accustomed to having on hand.
 You can expect to perform both emergency and planned ob-gyn surgeries, manage obstetric complications (such as instrumental deliveries), manage post-operative follow-up, and train and support both surgical and midwifery staff.
 You will also need to learn cross-cultural issues surrounding childbirth.